 Once you’ve established your Lifting Equipment Register, you are then responsible to have the equipment checked annually (every 12 months) by an authorised company such as Bullivants, A. Noble & Sons, or John L Robertson.

 Part of the lifting equipment inspection will involve visual or NDT testing of welded joints, especially around the lifting eyes / area.

-At Bremco Metal Products, a quality Australian metal fabricator, all products are welded correctly to the highest standard and regularly trade weld tested in accordance with Australian Standards.
+At Bremco Metal Products, a quality Australian metal fabricator, all products such as our stillages are welded correctly to the highest standard and regularly trade weld tested in accordance with Australian Standards.
 Contact Bremco today for a product quote or to discuss your metal fabrication product requirements.